OCA/reporting-engine/report_qweb_signer/readme/INSTALL.md

-To install this module, you need to install Java JDK Headlees, e.g.:
+To install this module, you need to install pyhanko-cli, e.g.:

-> apt-get install default-jre-headless
+> pipx install pyhanko-cli